 Many cold hardy camellias can withstand the –10 degree temperatures of zone 6, though frosts and rains can take their tolls.
 These hardies were bred by plant scientists working in Baltimore MD and Chapel Hill NC who crossed good bloomers with plants, specifically, tea oil camellias, that can tolerate cold.

 Happy Buying!
-If you want more ideas, check out Siting and Planting Camellias and Landscaping with Camellias.
-They can be found in the sidebar.
+If you want more ideas, check out our pages on Siting and Planting Camellias and Landscaping with Camellias.